ysak-y/lexi/README.md

-# lexi
+# lexus

 ## OverView

-lexi is a library to create lambda function for AWS Lex.
+lexus is a library to create lambda function for AWS Lex.

 ## Install

 ```
-pip install lexi
+pip install lexus
 ```

 ## Get Start